huzaifa-gamedev/cs50-legend-of-zelda/README.md

   - Player can **throw the pot** in the direction they face.
   - Pot travels up to **4 tiles** or until it collides with a wall or enemy.
   - On hitting an enemy → deals **1 damage** and disappears.
-  - On hitting a wall → disappears (optional shatter animation).
+  - On hitting a wall → disappears.

 ---